BitNinja01/golf-cartographer/README.md

 Transform raw OSM exports into high-quality, print-ready 20-page yardage books through a five-stage pipeline.
 Golf Cartographer was born from my desire to reduce the number of hours I was spending creating yardage books manually in Inkscape, along with wanting to learn how to use Claude Code.
 No more hours of manual layer organization, positioning, and PDF exports/combinations.

 Before GC, I was spending upwards of **10-15 on/off hours** a week structuring this data manually, getting it formatted and printed, and stitching the whole thing together.
-GC reduces this to **under an hour** for a whole yardage book.
+GC reduces this to **a little over an hour** for a whole yardage book.

 ---